 People whose diet consists mainly of corn products are not acquiring adequate amounts of tryptophan; therefore, these individuals are unable to make the niacin they need to avoid developing pellagra.
 Pellagra is a deficiency state that affects the digestive system, skin, and nerves.
 In areas highly dependent on corn or maize, such as the United States and Europe in the early 20th century, pellagra was a common problem.

 Distribution of niacin in foods

 Niacin can be manufactured in the body from tryptophan, which is an essential amino acid.
-Nevertheless, the process is not quite effective, as human body has many other uses for tryptophan.
+Nevertheless, the process is not quite effective, as the human body has many other uses for tryptophan.
 It takes approximately 60 milligrams of tryptophan to produce 1 mg of niacin.

 Available nutrient and therapeutic preparations

-Niacin extended-release (ER) has a unique delivery system that allows absorption of the drug over 8 to 12 hours.
+Niacin extended-release (ER) has a unique delivery system that allows for the absorption of the drug over 8 to 12 hours.
 It was developed in order to achieve the lipid-lowering efficacy of niacin with a reduced incidence of flushing and hepatotoxicity.
 This formulation is approved for the treatment of dyslipidemia and available only by prescription.